-Despite disagreeing with Read’s conclusion, I enjoyed his article wholeheartedly.
+Despite disagreeing with Read’s conclusion, I enjoyed the style of the article wholeheartedly:

 Although I agree with Read’s observations on a case-by-case basis, there are a few missing perspectives that should be taken into account before we dismiss social media — and carry on with our lives blissfully.

-For the sake of such an argument, imagine replacing social media with television.
+For the sake of such an argument, imagine replacing social media with television in Read’s text:

-Firstly, this type of media critique stems from a long and proud tradition going back a long time, at least to Neil Postman and Pierre Bourdieu.
-This doesn’t take anything away from the critique explicitly, but it does point to the fact that we might as well be blaming media logic overall.
+This type of media critique stems from a long and proud tradition going back a long time, at least to Neil Postman and Pierre Bourdieu.
+Such an observation doesn’t take anything away from the critique explicitly, but it does point to the fact that we might as well be blaming media logic overall.

 After all, the medium is the message, right?

-Secondly, and as follows, there are definitely many reasons for cutting back on watching television.
-My gosh, the amount of crap on there is sometimes staggering.
+Don’t get me wrong, there are plenty of reasons for cutting back on television.
+My gosh, the amount of crap on television is often staggering.

 However, context does matter; if you think that binge-watching daytime television instead of going to work and getting a healthy amount of exercise makes you worse-off, then you’re probably right.

-But if your diet consists of BBC documentaries in moderation, you should be fine.
+But if your diet consists of BBC documentaries in moderation … well, you should be just fine.

-It’s not complicated.
 If you’re not happy with what you’re reading and seeing on Instagram and Twitter, you’re simply using them wrong.
-The same goes for YouTube, Twitch, Quora, Pinterest, and TikTok, too.1
+The same goes for YouTube, Twitch, Quora, Pinterest, and TikTok, too.

-Even Google’s search engine has a social component; just stop searching for (and clicking on) crap and your algorithm will better understand that you’re a serious person who wants serious search results.
+Even Google’s search engine has a social component; just stop searching for (and clicking on) crap and the social media algorithm will better understand that you’re a serious person who wants serious search results.

-Tweaking your social media exposure isn’t really different from switching channels on your television set — or even turning it off once in a while.
+Tweaking your social media exposure isn’t all that different from switching channels on your television set — or even turning it off once in a while.

-Quitting social media cold turkey isn’t necessary the obvious solution to your problems.
+Quitting social media (or television) cold turkey isn’t necessary the obvious solution to your problems.

 Yes, I fully agree that the ecosystem with interconnected devices, behavioral big data, and dopamine-triggering notifications is more addictive and more accessible than television ever was.
 Just like television was so much harder to resist than radio.

-Many of us don’t have the sensibilities to manage these “new” technologies — not yet.
+I’m not actively trying to be an asshole here.
+There’s a case to be made that many people are ill-equipped to manage their social media feeds.
+Many of us just don’t have the sensibilities to manage these “new” technologies — at least not yet.

-As I was playing around with my Nokia 1611 in the classroom back in -98, my history teacher gently reminded me that the biggest disadvantage of being a slave is that they were always accessible.
+Back in 1998, when I was playing around with my Nokia 1611 during class, my history teacher gently reminded me that the biggest disadvantage of being a slave is that they were always accessible.

 Maybe this is a key point?

-Maybe older generations have yet to understand that you don’t have to reply to emails, comments, phone calls, text messages, and DMs.
-The mindset, ”The phone is ringing, shouldn’t someone pick it up?
-Might be important,” will draw anyone into a headspace of enslavement.
+It might be that some generations have yet to understand that you’re not supposed to reply to all emails, comments, phone calls, text messages, and DMs.
+The mindset, ”The phone is ringing, someone should pick it up, it might be important,” will pull anyone into digital enslavement.

-This reversal might seem absurd at first, but the underlying logic is rather obvious to most younger demographics.
+This reversal might seem absurd to some, but the underlying logic is rather obvious to most internet-savvy demographics.